JustusAvramenko/delenda_est/README.md

 - Metal is almost always one of their costs, usually replacing the Food cost
 - They do not perform economic tasks very well, but they can build structures just fine
 - They do not contribute to gaining Loot, as they "keep booty for themselves"
-- The rest of their stats are comparable to their citizen-soldier counterparts at the Advanced rank, and most of them do not promote to new ranks
+- The rest of their stats are comparable to their citizen-soldier counterparts at the Advanced rank (some are comparable to Elite rank but cost more), and most of them do not promote to new ranks (though some do)
 - Each mercenary soldier comes with 1-2 tech upgrades researchable at the merc camp when captured by the player.
-For instance, Balearic Slingers and Rhodian Slingers can have a "Lead Sling Bullets" technology at the Merc Camp, a tech not normally available to civs with those mercs
+For instance, Balearic Slingers and Rhodian Slingers can have a "Lead Sling Bullets" technology at the Merc Camp, a tech not normally available to civs with those mercs (CANNOT IMPLEMENT YET)
 - Task soldiers to capture the Mercenary Camp like they would capture an Civic Center or Temple or House

 So, for example: